Systematic Review Literature Search

 This project seeks to develop methods and tools for improving how experts search for literature for systematic reviews.
 So far, research in this area by this team has provided useful tools for visually assisting Boolean query formulation, fully automatic methods for Boolean query refinement specifically in the systematic review domain, domain-specific retrieval models, and a test collection.

-See below for a list of relevant publications, description of the task, background information, and challenges.
+See below for a list of relevant publications, tools, description of the task, background information, and challenges.

 Relevant Publications